 In Live Another Day, Adrian Cross selling Jack out (and later being revealed as Steve Navarro's contact) would probably have been more surprising if he hadn't been played by perennial villain actor Michael Wincott.

-And later, Cheng's return is completely spoiled by Tzi Ma openly being in the guest cast credits.
+Also in Live Another Day, Cheng's return is completely spoiled by Tzi Ma openly being listed in the guest cast credits.

 Creator's Pet: Dana Walsh garnered quite a bit of hate for her subplot involving her past, and yet continued to remain relevant to the season's plot.